DDMAL/CMN-MEI_to_MensuralMEI_Translator/README.md

 #### New voice flag in _Ars nova_: ```-NewVoiceN```

 Use this flag for each new voice (_Ars nova_) that you are entering.
 After the flag, use the characters ```p``` or ```i``` to indicate the mensuration of one voice in the order: _modus major_, _modus minor_, _tempus_ and _prolatio_.
-Medieval theorists would refer to ternary prolation as 'major' and a binary prolation as 'minor' but the labels 'p' and 'i' are continued for prolation, for simplicity's sake.
+Medieval theorists would refer to ternary prolation as 'major' and a binary prolation as 'minor', but the labels 'p' and 'i' are continued for prolation, for simplicity's sake.

 ##### Example: